lino-framework/book/docs/dev/index.rst

 10.  :doc:`/tutorials/dumpy/index` : Playing with Python fixtures.
      Writing your own Python fixtures.

-#.  :doc:`/tutorials/tables/index` : Models, tables and views.
+#.  :doc:`tables` : Models, tables and views.
 What is a
     table?
 Designing your tables.
 Using tables without a web server.

 #.  :doc:`layouts` : About layouts, detail windows, data elements and